dylanneve1/html-stuff/README.md

 # html-stuff

-<h2>This is a repository for http://jamalsnewpet.atwebpages.com/</h2>
+<h2>This is a backup repository for http://jamalsnewpet.atwebpages.com/</h2>

 <strong>Current contributors are :</strong>
 <br>